gbodra/network-monitor/README.md

 Home Network Monitor is a lightweight cross-platform tool to monitor and notify which devices are connected to your home network.

-If you want a simple tool to check from time to time whether there are new devices connecting to your network this is your tool.
+If you want a simple tool to check from time to time whether there are new devices connected to your network this is your tool.

-It sends notifications to your Telegram account from time to time with a full report.
+It sends notifications to your Telegram account with a full report.

 ## Installation